The Core Sessions 4-6 and Session 7

 Click to enlarge Work on the Psoas in Session 5

 The fifth Rolfing session is a continuation of the fourth.
 It is recommended that not more than a couple weeks separate these sessions.
-Its province is the relationship of the superficial abdominal muscle (the rectus abdominis) to the deep hip flexor (the psoas).
-Most people wrongly use the wide band of external stomach muscles to do the work of stronger, deeper lying muscles.
+Session Five addresses the relationship of the superficial abdominal muscles (such as the rectus abdominis) to the deeper muscles (the psoas and iliacus).
+Most people wrongly use the external stomach muscles to do the work of stronger, deeper lying muscles.
 During this session the Rolfer slowly lengthens and separates the outer structures to allow room for the inner structures to reassert themselves.

 Dr. Rolf discovered an ingenious and remarkably safe method of working with these deep structures with a minimum of discomfort.
-Only a properly trained Rolfer should attempt this method, but with the right education and experience, the fifth Rolfing session is often enjoyable and produces less discomfort than those preceding it.
+Only a properly trained Rolfer should attempt this method, but with the right education and experience, the fifth Rolfing session is often enjoyable.
+Even people who generally dislike receiving work on the belly area, or who have had painful psoas work in the past, find this session to be relatively gentle yet effective.

 Click to enlarge Work on the Iliacus in Session 5

 The psoas muscle is unique in the body because it is the only muscle that extends from the legs to the trunk (lumbar spine).
 All other muscles of the leg or trunk attach directly to some part of the pelvis.
-As a result, the proper training and toning of these leg and stomach muscles are usually better for bad backs than traditional sit ups.
+As a result, the proper training and toning of this muscles can help with back pain.

 Click to enlarge More Tummy Work in Session 5

 A healthy, active psoas muscle also helps other conditions.
 The nerve fibers located near the psoas become stimulated as the muscles respond to new movement.
-Menstrual cramping, constipation, and excessive gas are often lessened as a result.
-A satisfying feeling of the leg trunk connection of these muscles often emerges as the client learns to move his or her legs from the lumbar spine rather than from the hip joint.
-The holistic nature of the body becomes physical reality rather than an intellectual idea.
-A slow "pelvic tilt" exercise is sometimes taught during this session to give the client a way to practice moving with the psoas at home.
+Menstrual cramping, constipation, and excessive gas may be lessened as a result.
+A satisfying feeling of the leg-trunk connection of these muscles often emerges as you learn to move your legs from the lumbar spine rather than from the hip joint.

 The Sixth Session